Campus Safety and Crisis Manual | ECTC

 3. Engage in a course of conduct or repeatedly commit acts that serve no legitimate purpose other than to alarm or seriously annoy another person.

 In most all cases, hostage situations are unpredictable and occur at times when we least expect, therefore it is difficult to prepare for such events.
 The following guidelines are offered to help school staff and students survive a hostage situation and is intended to inform and should not be used as a checklist during a hostage event.
-Common sense and your best judgement should be used in these situations.
+Common sense and your best judgment should be used in these situations.
 When faced with a person who is attempting to take a hostage, be patient and calm as much as possible, this is especially necessary in the early stages prior to first responders arriving.
 Try not to agitate the hostage taker, your main objective is to prevent anyone from getting hurt.

 1. If possible, call 911.
 Be certain they understand the severity of the situation.
 Give them as much information as possible, including the perpetrator's last known location.
 Stay on the line until officers arrive, or until instructed to do otherwise.